-In the Well-Tempered City Jonathan F. P. Rose discusses the rapidly changing times in which we are living – the mega trends of climate change, biodiversity loss, population growth, inequality, urbanization. globalisation, and financial influence effect every city in the world.
+In the Well-Tempered City, Jonathan F. P. Rose discussed how the rapidly changing times in which we are living – the mega trends of climate change, biodiversity loss, population growth, inequality, urbanization, globalisation, and financial influence – affect every city in the world.

 Today’s cities are technical marvels, reflecting civilization’s enormous scientific strides.
 Human creativity has produced unimagined power and prosperity, although that prosperity has come at a price: it is poorly distributed, and it is fostering the next great extinction.
 By the end of the 21st century, 80% of the world’s human population will live in cities.
 If we are to address these problems, cities must be part of the solution.
 We must knit these threads—our technical, cognitive and social potential and the generative power of nature—back together, toward a higher purpose for cities.

-The talk will begin by describing the mega trends, and then the concept of temperament.
-Drawing first from the emergence of ancient cities, and then discussing contemporary cities, the talk will then cover five themes to create more adaptive cities: Coherence, Circularity, Resilience, Community and Compassion.
+The talk began by describing the mega trends, and then the concept of temperament.
+Drawing first from the emergence of ancient cities, and then discussing contemporary cities, the talk then covered five themes to create more adaptive cities: Coherence, Circularity, Resilience, Community and Compassion.